William Jackson Harper

 William Fitzgerald Harper (born February 8, 1980), known professionally as William Jackson Harper, is an American actor and playwright.
-He is best known for his role as Chidi Anagonye on the NBC comedy The Good Place (2016–2020), for which he was nominated for the Primetime Emmy Award for Outstanding Supporting Actor in a Comedy Series.
-In 2022, he starred in a lead role in the comedy mystery series The Resort.
+He gained acclaim for his role as Chidi Anagonye in the NBC comedy series The Good Place (2016–2020), for which he was nominated for the Primetime Emmy Award for Outstanding Supporting Actor in a Comedy Series.

+Harper started his career as a main cast member of the PBS Kids Go! series The Electric Company (2009–2011).
+As a playwright, he wrote We Live Here (2010) and Travisville (2018).
+He made his Broadway acting debut portraying civil rights activist Stokely Carmichael in the play All the Way (2013).
+Harper's other notable roles on stage include Romeo & Juliet (2012), After the Blast (2017), and Primary Trust (2023).
+For his role as Astrov in the Lincoln Center Theatre revival of Uncle Vanya (2024) he earned a nomination for the Tony Award for Best Actor in a Play.

+He has starred in the Amazon limited series The Underground Railroad (2020), the second season of the HBO Max comedy series Love Life (2021) and in the Peacock comedy mystery series The Resort (2022).
+Harper has taken supporting roles in films such as Paterson (2016), Midsommar (2019), and Dark Waters (2019).
+He portrayed Quaz in the Marvel Cinematic Universe film Ant-Man and the Wasp: Quantumania (2023).

-Early life
+Early life and education

 William Fitzgerald Harper was born on February 8, 1980, in Dallas, Texas.
 Harper grew up in Garland, Texas, and attended Lakeview Centennial High School.
 He graduated from the College of Santa Fe in 2003.
 Harper chose the stage name "William Jackson Harper" when registering for the Actors' Equity Association; most variations of "William Harper" were already in use, and he thought that "Fitzgerald" was too long.
 He then decided to honor his mother by using her maiden name, "Jackson", as his stage middle name.